SCIInstitute/ShapeWorks/Documentation/UseCases.md

 6. Crop - The images and segmentations are cropped so that all of the samples are within the same bounding box.
 7. Distance Transform - Finally, the distance transform is taken and the data is ready for ShapeWorks optimize.
 ### Optimize
+For a description of the optimize tools and parameters, see: [Optimize.md](https://github.com/SCIInstitute/ShapeWorks/Documentation/Optimize.md)

 * Single scale optimization uses the user defined number of particles for optimization and uses procrustes scaling to factor out size as a mode of variation.
 Below are the default optimization parameters for this use case.